 William’s face grew serious as he started gathering ki and chanting at the same time.
 Power from inside and outside gathered around him and William took every strand and twisted it with another.
 Each strand was then twisted with another of the same size, over and over until all of the mana and ki was twisted together into a single indistinguishable form.
 Then the mass of energy thrust out like a spear, sinking into Lord Neroni.

-The resulting explosion was only a dozen meters in radius, and barely even left anything resembling a crater.
+The resulting explosion was only a dozen yards in radius, and barely even left anything resembling a crater.
 That was the influence of the magical version of soul destruction, and William was glad for it.
 He really didn’t want to wipe out his whole army- and he wasn’t particularly fond of being seriously injured either.

 Tiburcio was waiting on the ground, watching the lord approach… but then the lord stopped.
 He began chanting magic again instead.
 Tiburcio sighed.
 He figured it out.
 Tiburcio wasn’t sure what he was going to do when the enemy lord got close enough to stab him… but it would have been something good.
 Something involving his one good arm and leg, probably.